kentseamons/byu-cs324-w2024/08-lab-socket-hunt/README.md

  - Receiving every message requires exactly one call to `read()`, `recv()`, or `recvfrom()`.
 In some cases (e.g., op-code 3) `recvfrom()` _must_ be used.
    See the man page for `udp(7)`.
- - When 0 is returned by a call to `read()` or `recv()` on a socket of type `SOCK_DGRAM`, it simply means that there was no data/payload in the datagram (i.e., it was an "empty envelope").
-See "RETURN VALUE" in the `recv()` man page.
+ - When 0 is returned by a call to `recvfrom()` on a socket of type `SOCK_DGRAM`, it simply means that there was no data/payload in the datagram (i.e., it was an "empty envelope").
+See "RETURN VALUE" in the `recvfrom()` man page.

    Note that this is different than the behavior associated with a socket of type `SOCK_STREAM`, in which if `read()` or `recv()` returns 0, it is a signal that `close()` has been called on the remote socket, and the connection has been shut down.
-With UDP (type `SOCK_DGRAM`), there is no connection to be shutdown.
+With UDP (type `SOCK_DGRAM`), there is no connection to be shut down.
- - Generally, either `connect()` must be used to associate a remote address and port with the socket, or `sendto()` must be used when sending messages.
-   For this lab, please do _not_ use `connect()`; only use `sendto()`.
-Because the remote port will be changing, if `connect()` is used, then the socket will be bound to a specific remote address and port, and a new socket will have to be created to change that, e.g., in the case that you are directed to use a new remote address and port (op-code 1) or you have to receive something from a different address and port (op-code 3).
- - `sendto()` can be used to override the remote address and port associated with the socket.
-See the man page for `udp(7)`.

 ## Testing Servers